Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage

-\begin{acks} Certain products and software are identified in this paper in order to specify the experimental procedure adequately.
-Such identification is not intended to imply recommendation or endorsement of any product or service by NIST, nor is it intended to imply that the software identified are necessarily the best available for the purpose. \end{acks}
+Certain products are named in this paper in order to fully specify the experimental procedure adequately.
+Such mentions should not be taken as endorsement or recommendation of any company, product, or service by NIST, nor are they intended to imply that the products identified are necessarily the best available for this purpose.